MoldyMacaroniX/dashword.net/_src/posts/all-geometry-dash-event-levels.md

 7. Backstreet Boy by Zoroa
 8. Noel Electra by Serponge
 9. Duckstep by Knots
+10. Skyline Pt II
+11. Boogie
+12. Button Masher

 # First Event Level

 The first Event Level is Back on Dash by AudieoVisual.
 It kickstarted the NCS Album, which subsequent Event Levels would be made for.
 It is rated Epic.

-Citadel by Serponge was also the first Event Level to be rated Legendary.
+Citadel by Serponge was also the first Event Level to be rated Legendary and Button Masher by Viprin and more was the first Event level to be rated Mythic.

 # How to beat Event Levels